shariqueonearth/GIT_TESTING/README.md

 and you are all done!
 Wait for a reviewer to review your file and merge it to the master.
 Once its been successfully merged, your profile will be visible in the submissions tab.

-## Congratulations You Have succesfully submitted your first Pull Request :)
+## Congratulations You Have succesfully submitted your first Pull Request :tada: :tada: